MarianOforiYeboah/Business-Intelligence-Presentation/Business Intelligence Presentation.md

 ## Presentation Candidate
 **Name:** Marian Ofori Yeboah
- Background in Business Administration, and currently studying Business Intelligence and Analytics at NSCC.
+ - ** Background and Experience: I have a background in business administration and am currently studying business intelligence and analytics at NSCC.

- I have 5 years of experience working as a Cost Control Analyst.
-I possess knowledge in Database design, Reporting, Analysis, and Structured Query Language
+ I have 5 years of experience as a Cost Control Analyst.
+I am knowledgeable in Database design, Reporting and  Analysis.
- I’ve worked extensively with Python, SQL, and Power BI.
+ I’ve worked extensively with Python, SQL, and Power BI tools.

 ## Data Selection
 - Criteria for choosing the dataset